perticascatalin/Learning/DPML/swot.md

 - understanding what the course is about
 - understanding the scope and purpose of the assignments
-- once I selected a topic, the time to develop it and get past the exploratory phase was quite short
 - finding enough good related research for the selected topics
+- once I selected a topic, the time to develop it and get past the exploratory phase was quite short, and thus the conclusions drawn were mostly a summary of the findings, which do not include results that could be further used by another researcher, and in research it is very important to structure and deliver content that can be useful or can be built upon

 ### 2. Strengths

 - learned how to formalize problem constraints in a declarative way
+- learned how to better analyze and look for search strategies
 - applied constraint satisfaction to several domains
+- through a combination of my style, the exploration of domains with less specialized material available (ref. music, but also genetic algorithms) and the constraints of the assignments, I was able to create more original content than I would have been able to through understanding and comparing various existing studies

 ### 3. Weaknesses